 For those who have scanned through the First Contact, there may be a degree of overlap in the main review so you can skip to pages 2 and 3 for sound impressions and those all-important comparisons.

 Lime Ears has described the Aether R as retaining all the hallmarks of the original Aether but with some more refinement on the low-end compared to the original.
 Ideally, you should also hear a little more space and texture in the notes to help bring out more ‘character’ in the Aether’s vocal and instrumental timbre.

 The R stands for revised and instead of 5, we go to 6 balanced armature inside the new Aether R. Not that increasing the driver count is a sure-fire recipe for success but if the implementation is right you do have more potential.
 It is this potential that Lime Ears are tapping into combined with the new technology they have been developing on their Model X 4-driver variant.

 What new technology is there in the Aether R?
 Well, apart from their excellent bass switch from the Aether first-gen, there is now the use of their VariBore plucked from their recent Model X custom.
 The 4-way crossover is quite unique also.

 This is a hybrid crossover meaning that sub/low is split via an acoustical crossover (namely TrueSub) and the split between lows/mids/highs is achieved via an electrical crossover.
-Thus the configuration is a ‘double’ subwoofer, ‘double low’, single mid and single high.
+Thus the configuration is a ‘double’ subwoofer, ‘double low’, single mid, and a single high.